NikkiHess/Party-Engine/README.md

-# A Text Adventure Game Engine
+# A 2D Game Engine
 Created for EECS 498 - Game Engine Architecture by Nikki Hess :)